whaynes/STCW23/jekyll/assessments/Engine/OICEW-1-1D.md

 ### Condition

-{{ "In a workshop/laboratory or other safe working environment, given proper tools, lighting, ventilation, and 1/2 inch copper tube and coupling." | markdownify }}
+In a workshop/laboratory or other safe working environment, given proper tools, lighting, ventilation, and 1/2 inch copper tube and coupling.

 ### Performance requirement